Being Godzilla in Tokyo

 This is the Tokyo I was looking for.
 A shotgun blast of neon, Pachinko and caffeine-fueled chaos.
 An full-blown assault on your senses.
 The only thing missing was a large Atari neon sign and a bit of rain to make my Blade Runner fantasy complete.

-The seedy underbelly of Kabukicho includes the Golden Gai area, where I quickly discovered that there are lots of places that don’t want foreigners to enter their crammed spaces.
+The seedy underbelly of Kabukicho includes the Golden Gai area, where I quickly discover that there are lots of places that don’t want foreigners to enter their crammed spaces.
 A tall moody stranger dressed in black, what could possibly go wrong?

 Comments